Interviewing the Editor of the Middle Eastern Version of The Onion

 It’s a nightmare.
 He was an absolute goldmine.
-I don’t know what to do now, because Rouhani looks mega boring in comparison.
-I’m still gonna try and drag out the Ahmadinejad postgovernment stories, but at some point we’re gonna have to let him go.
+I don’t know what to do now, because Rouhani looks mega boring in comparison – he really does.
+I’m still gonna try and drag out the Ahmadinejad post-government stories, but at some point we’re gonna have to let him go.
 He was the goose that laid the golden egg in satire circles.
 It’s a real shame.
 Obviously not for international relations with Iran, but certainly for us doing stupid Photoshops involving his face.

 Oh yeah, the Photoshops are great.

-That was another one of those stories that wasn't that funny, and obviously it was complete bollocks, but it just seemed to capture the anger of health and safety people, antismoking lobbyists, and flying enthusiasts.
+That was another one of those stories that wasn't that funny, and obviously it was complete bollocks, but it just seemed to capture the anger of health and safety people, anti-smoking lobbyists and flying enthusiasts.
 That one had 600,000 hits in the space of three or four days and crashed the site.
 Emirates took it quite well because people were actually getting in touch with them to ask about their new shisha lounges.
-Actually—this is one of my favorite comments of all time—this guy posted an email they got from Emirates that said, "It’s a comedy website, it's only meant to amuse, we won’t be launching any shisha lounges on our flights."
+Actually – this is one of my favourite comments of all time – this guy posted an email they got from Emirates that said, "It’s a comedy website, it's only meant to amuse, we won’t be launching any shisha lounges on our flights."
 Underneath, he wrote, "So stop spreading your lies!"
 It made my day.

 Follow James on Twitter: @duckytennent